 Photograph copyright Helmi Flick

-What I haven't mentioned is the fact that within a cat breed there is a naturally wide variation in the personal characteristics of each cat, just as in humans.
+What I haven't mentioned before is the fact that within a cat breed there is a naturally wide variation in the personal characteristics of individual cats, just as in humans.
 Sometimes we forget that.
 We seem to think that a cat is a cat and bundle them all together.
-It is probably fair to say that the individual characteristics are more outstanding than the underlying characteristics.
+It is probably fair to say that individual characteristics are more outstanding than the underlying characteristics associated with a particular breed.

 A quick recap on the underlying characteristics: intelligent, dynamic, active, athletic, involved.
 Caveat: make sure you are adopting a proper Bengal Cat if you want to see these characteristics.
 There are some bad and many good breeders.